 Draper tension should be just enough to prevent slipping.
-Do not overtighten as it may cause failure to the bearings, Draper Rollers and/ or Draper Belts.
+Do not overtighten as it may cause bearing, roller or canvas failure.

 The Draper may be damaged if it, or Deck parts contact the End Strut.

 A minimum of 2" (50 mm) clearance is recommended.
 If necessary, loosen the Deck Restrainer and slide Deck over.